AkshuHacker/AkshuHacker/README.md

 - 👋 Hi, I’m @AkshuHacker
 - 👀 I’m interested in Astronomy and coding
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning R
 - 📫 How to reach me @ak_sshhh on instagram, @Akshyta Dhir on LinkedIn
 - ⚡ Fun fact: I am 18

 <!---
 AkshuHacker/AkshuHacker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.